codepath/android_guides/Sending-and-Managing-Network-Requests.md

   }
   ```

 * You may also need to add `import org.apache.http.Header;` manually to your Java file.
 There is a current bug in Android Studio 1.3.1 where it may not recognized this added library.
-Assuming you are It will however compile successfully.
+Assuming you have included the `useLibrary` statement, your build should however compile successfully.

   <img src="https://i.imgur.com/jreDUla.png"/>